Easy-To-Make Winter Coffee Recipes

 · Pinch of chocolate shavings

-Step two: Stir in coffee, mint extract, and vanilla then remove from heat.
-If using candy cane, be sure to let it melt completley.
+Step two: Stir in coffee, mint extract, and vanilla, then remove from heat.
+If using a candy cane, be sure to melt it completely.

 Step three: Pour into large mugs and top with whipped cream.
 Sprinkle with chocolate shavings and crushed peppermint.